Have you tweeted about your #firstsevenjobs? I did!

 It would take a long time to read them all the tweets, although I did end up reading a lot of tweets while preparing this post.
 I wanted to have a general idea of what people did in their life.
 I turned to machine learning to help me get some information out of the tweets.
 I’m the creator and maintainer of an R package called monkeylearn, which is part of the rOpenSci project, that allows to use existing MonkeyLearn classifiers and extractors, so I knew that MonkeyLearn had a cool job classifier.
 I sent all the 11,459 job descriptions to MonkeyLearn API.

 MonkeyLearn’s job classifier assigns a field out of 31 possible fields (called industries) and the confidence of the prediction.
-The algorithm uses a supported vector machines (SVM) model for predicting the category of a job.
-It was originally developed by a user of MonkeyLearn as a public module, and was then further developed by the MonkeyLearn team, still as a public module — I really like this collaborative effort.
-As a MonkeyLearn user one could fork the classifier and play with category definitions, add or improve data for training the model, etc. With my package one can only use existing models, so that a possible workflow would be to develop modules outside of R and then to use them in R in production.
+The algorithm uses a supported vector machines (SVM) model for predicting the tag of a job.
+It was originally developed by a user of MonkeyLearn as a public model, and was then further developed by the MonkeyLearn team, still as a public model — I really like this collaborative effort.
+As a MonkeyLearn user one could fork the classifier and play with tag definitions, add or improve data for training the model, etc. With my package one can only use existing models, so that a possible workflow would be to develop models outside of R and then to use them in R in production.
 If you wish to know more about classifiers, you can have a look at MonkeyLearn knowledge base or even take a Machine learning MOOC such as this one.
 But I disgress, I’ve been using the jobs classifier as it is, and it was quite fun and above all promising.

 I decided to keep only job descriptions for which the probability given by the classifier was higher than 50%.
 This corresponds to 6,801 job descriptions out of the initial 11,459 job descriptions.